Why is the US attacking Iran?

 Western powers say there is no credible civilian justification for Iran's enrichment of uranium to the levels it has produced, and the IAEA has said it is of serious concern.
 No other country has done so without eventually producing nuclear weapons.

-In his State of the Union speech and on Saturday, Trump referred to advances in Iran's missiles program, saying it was an increasing threat to the United States.
+In his State of the Union speech and on Saturday, Trump referred to advances in Iran's missile programme, saying it was an increasing threat to the United States.
 On Saturday, he said Iran had attempted "to continue developing long-range missiles that can now threaten our very good friends and allies in Europe, our troops stationed overseas, and could soon reach the American homeland."

 He provided no details to support his allegations, although Iranian state media has claimed that Tehran is developing a missile capable of reaching the United States.